-When the temperatures rise, getting enough to drink is important whether you’re playing sports, traveling or just sitting in the sun.
+When the temperatures rise, getting enough water is important whether you’re playing sports, traveling, or just sitting in the sun.

 How much water do you need?

 What does being well hydrated mean?
-The amount of water a person needs depends on climatic conditions, clothing worn and exercise intensity and duration, Batson said.
+The amount of water a person needs depends on the climate, clothing worn and exercise intensity and duration.

-A person who perspires heavily will need to drink more than someone who doesn’t.
+A person who sweats a lot will need to drink more than someone who doesn’t.
 Certain medical conditions, such as diabetes or heart disease, may also mean you need to drink more water.
-People with cystic fibrosis have high concentrations of sodium in their sweat and also need to use caution to avoid dehydration.
-And some medications can act as diuretics, causing the body to lose more fluid.
+People with cystic fibrosis have a lot of salt in their sweat and also need to use caution to avoid dehydration.
+Some medications can also act as diuretics, or water pills, making you to urinate more and lose more fluid.

-If you want to know exactly how much fluid you need, Batson recommends weighing yourself before and after exercise, to see how much you’ve lost through perspiration.
-It’s a particular good guide for athletes training in the hot summer months.
+If you want to know exactly how much fluid you need, weigh yourself before and after exercise to see how much you’ve lost through perspiration.
+It’s a particularly good guide for athletes training in the hot summer months.

 Not sweating during vigorous physical activity can be a red flag that you’re dehydrated to the point of developing heat exhaustion.

 For most people, water is the best thing to drink to stay hydrated.
-Sources of water also include foods, such fruits and vegetables which contain a high percentage of water.
-Sports drinks with electrolytes, may be useful for people doing high intensity, vigorous exercise in very hot weather, though they tend to be high in added sugars and calories.
+Some foods can be a source of water, such as fruits and vegetables.
+Sports drinks with electrolytes may be useful for people doing high-intensity, vigorous exercise in very hot weather, though they tend to be high in added sugars and calories.

 It’s healthier to drink water while you’re exercising, and then when you’re done, eat a healthy snack like orange slices, bananas or a small handful of unsalted nuts.
 Avoid fruit juices or sugary drinks, such as soda.
 They can be hard on your stomach if you’re dehydrated.
 It’s also best to avoid drinks containing caffeine, which acts as a diuretic and causes you to lose more fluids.